International Dispute Resolution

 By the end of the course you should be able:

-- to explain the main differences between state court litigation and international commercial arbitration;
+- to explain the main differences between litigation and arbitration;

-- to distinguish the relevant scope and purpose of the Brussels Recast Regulation and the Lugano II Convention;
+- to distinguish and apply, the Rome I, Rome II, Brussels I Regulations and the Lugano II Convention;

-- to explain and apply the New York Convention on the enforcement of arbitral awards, the UNCITRAL Model Law, the UNCITRAL Arbitration Rules and the ICC Arbitration Rules;
+- to explain and apply the New York Convention on the enforcement of arbitral awards;

 - to describe generally the concept of investment arbitration;